-The curriculum involves 500 hours to satisfy Michigan state requirements.
-The course educates prospective instructors to address the needs of students in the classroom and the clinic floor.
-Prospective teachers learn to utilize a system of forward-focused thinking and front-end coaching.
-By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, and/or hands-on activities.
+The curriculum involves 600 hours required by the state of Michigan.
+The course educates prospective instructor to address the needs of students in the classroom and the clinic floor.
+The prospective cosmetology instructor learn to manage their thoughts with the system of forward-focused thinking by front-end coaching.
+By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, or learning activities.

-Graduate's are prepared to become an entry level instructor.
+Graduate's are prepared to be entry level instructor.

 This course is taught in English.
-Textbooks and course materials are only offered in the English Language.
+Textbooks and Course Materials are only offered in the English Language.

-INSTRUCTOR PROGRAM COURSE OVERVIEW
+INSTRUCTOR COURSE OVERVIEW

-Course Hours: 500 clock hours
+Course Hours: 600 clock hours